Scaffolding WholesaleScaffolding Wholesale

 Platform-unit gapOSHA 1926.451(b)(1)(i): normally <= 1 in; 1926.451(b)(1)(ii): up to 9.5 in only where necessary around uprights and no feasible closure exists.Open deck gaps can defeat otherwise correct board-length selections.Do not release quick quote until gap-closure method or constrained exception is documented.

-Front-edge distance to work faceOSHA 1926.451(b)(3): <= 14 in unless guardrail/PFAS controls are used or operation-specific exception applies.Length fit does not control edge fall exposure.If >14 in, treat as boundary state and require installed protection evidence before release.
+Front-edge distance to work faceOSHA 1926.451(b)(3): <= 14 in by default.
+1926.451(b)(3)(i)-(ii) includes operation-specific allowances, including 18 in for plastering/lathing and 3 in for outrigger scaffolds.Length fit does not control edge fall exposure.If >14 in, do not auto-approve: capture operation type, exception clause, and installed protection evidence.

 Board end support / overhangOSHA 1926.451(b)(4)-(b)(5): >= 6 in support extension and default <=12 in (<=18 in for longer planks) unless designed/secured.Overhang can invalidate a board family despite matching span.Re-measure both ends and include engineered exception evidence where default limits are exceeded.